 So, what should you do?
 Think about modernizing your legacy application instead of maintaining it!
 By modernizing the legacy applications, you are cutting down on the hardware and maintenance costs.
 You no longer have to look for people who can cope with the outdated technology.
 You can stop worrying about system securities and vulnerabilities.
 Well, to some extent!

-More importantly, sticking to a legacy system just because it has been working FINE for decades will lose your business opportunities.
+You will lose your business opportunities if you stick to a legacy system only because it has been working FINE for decades.
 The legacy applications cannot cope with the ever-changing technology today.
 In years to come, it will transform into a liability!

 When to consider modernizing your legacy system?